 Think of this like your team’s website.
 It’s a place where other teams can see your goals, what you’re working on, read important docs, or know the right person to ask a question.

-The team overview covers the key foundational information for your team.
-Matt highlights the product team’s mission at the top.
-He also lists the areas of responsibility to help show what his team owns (and what they don’t).
+The team homepage covers the key foundational information for your team.
+Matt highlights the product team’s mission and vision at the top.
+He also lists who's on the team (and their roles) to help show what his team owns (and what they don’t).
 You can also provide additional context by including critical links that matter most to your team, like strategy docs, annual plans, or metrics dashboards.

 "A big part of a product manager’s job is to answer two key questions," says Matt.
 "What are we doing and why are we doing it?
 Your team home page is a way to answer those questions in one place without having to constantly connect the dots."